skrattaren/apf.rst/apf.rst

   was expecting to boldly go where no man [...] had boldly gone before [...]"

-  From the famous opening voice-over to the "`Star Trek`_" television series:
+  From the famous opening voice-over to the **Star Trek** television series:

   "Space... the final frontier.
 These are the voyages of the Starship Enterprise.
 Its five-year mission: to explore strange new worlds, to seek